The new Pay for Extra Care child support formula is shown here. Child support is calculated in 3 steps.

 Child support is calculated by (1) working out the annual cost to the payer of raising a child (2) adjusting costs for the number and ages of children and (3) calculating how much the payer saves from providing less than 50% of care.

 15 cents per dollar of payer income from 0 to $75k

 + 5 cents per dollar of income from $75k to $180k

 Example.
 John is the payer (has <50% care) and had $90,000 in taxable income last year.
 The annual cost of care for a child is 15% of $75,000 plus 5% of $15,000.
 This is $11,250 + $750 = $12,000.

 The cost of a child is based on the payer's income.
 By doing this, child support reflects ability to pay.

-The high-income rate (7.2% of income between $75k and $180k) is half the initial rate.
+The high-income rate (5% of income between $75k and $180k) is less than half the initial rate in after-tax terms.
 The reduced rate applies to payers who, due to a high income, will contribute more than the normal costs of raising children.

 - The formula ensures child support always stays in line with measured ability to pay.
 Payers are not required to contribute more than is manageable (which is a significant problem under the current scheme).

 - Because care cost depends only on payer income, the recipient is not penalised for earning income.
 This removes current disincentives for the main carer to work.